yavulan/learning/ES6.md

  ```

 ## Destructing
-It's a nice practice to have starting and ending spaces indicating that it's destructing and not an array [?](https://www.youtube.com/user/learncodeacademy/).
+You might want to separate brackets and side variables by a single space to indicate that it's destructing rather than array declaring (e.g. [ a, b ]) [?](https://www.youtube.com/user/learncodeacademy/).
 ```javascript
 let [ a, b ] = [1, 2]; // a = 1; b = 2
 let c = [1, 2, 3, 4, 5];